wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-nodejs-develop-deploy-mac.md

 		git add .
 		git commit -m "initial commit"

-3. Add a Git remote for pushing updates to the web app that you created previously, by using the following command:
+3. Add a Git remote for pushing updates to the web site that you created previously, by using the following command:

 		git remote add azure [URL for remote repository]